 Online Addiction & Substance Abuse Bachelor’s Degree Programs

-Substance abuse and addictions represent a significant social ill that undermines the quality of life of millions of people, the cohesion of communities, and the functioning of the American economy.
+Substance abuse and addiction represent significant social ills that undermine the quality of life of millions of people, the cohesion of communities, and the functioning of the American economy.

 According to the National Center for Health Statistics, the current ubiquity of substance abuse and addiction constitutes a genuine public health emergency in the United States.
 Related statistics are worrisome.
 Approximately 105,000 people died of fatal overdoses between December 2021 and December 2022.
-At least twenty million Americans aged twelve years and older have a substance use disorder.
-Fifty-three million Americans in this same age group are estimated to have used illegal or misused prescription drugs within the last year.
+At least 20 million Americans age 12 and older have a substance use disorder, and 53 million Americans in this same age group are estimated to have used illegal or misused prescription drugs within the last year.

-Furthermore, when alcohol and tobacco are included in the analysis, the percentage of Americans abusing drugs swells to six in ten Americans.
-Finally, given the strain on the nation’s healthcare system since the emergence of Covid-19 in 2020, these numbers likely underestimate the true scale of Americans suffering from substance abuse and addiction issues.
+Furthermore, when alcohol and tobacco are included in the analysis, the percentage of Americans abusing drugs swells to six in 10 Americans.
+Finally, given the strain on the nation’s healthcare system since the emergence of Covid-19 in 2020, it is very likely these numbers underestimate the true scale of Americans suffering from substance abuse and addiction issues.

-According to United States Drug Enforcement Administration Administrator Anne Milgram, fentanyl is found in all 50 states, in rural and urban environments, and everywhere in between, and is now considered the single deadliest drug threat the nation has ever encountered.
+According to United States Drug Enforcement Administration Administrator Anne Milgram, fentanyl is found in all 50 states, in rural and urban environments, and everywhere in between.
+It is now considered the single deadliest drug threat the nation has ever encountered.

 As is true of many academic programs, bachelor’s degree programs for addiction and substance abuse treatment professionals are often offered using various delivery models designed to accommodate the needs of a diverse student body.
 Many programs offer in-person, hybrid, and fully online coursework.
 These varied formats can better meet the needs of working professionals, distance learning students unable to relocate, and others whose learning outcomes may be better when they are given the option to study online.